Nemmz/spotify_data_ui/README.md

 - **`test/`**: Includes unit tests for the functions within the `app/` folder to ensure functionality.
 - **`Dockerfile`**: Adds the addition of running the streamlit app with Docker and can be accessed through localhost

+The App will display the following:
+- Name of Artist
+- Their General Popularity
+- Top Tracks
+- Top Albums
+- Link to the Spotify Profile
+- Their Artist Profile Picture

 **WebApp Example:**
 ![WebApp Screenshot](app/assets/appview.jpg)